xinity/dcos-docs-site/pages/services/edge-lb/0.1/tutorials/multi-lb/index.md

 1. Select your instances, click **Add to Registered**, then click **Next: Review**, and then click **Create**.

-There will be a short wait.
-Your instances will be available via the DNS name in your newly-generated load balancer.
+After a bit of time, your instances should be available via the DNS name in your newly-generated load balancer.